RiskoZoSlovenska/RZSMaze/README.md

 	Returns:
 	* a list of dictionaries each holding data about a created loop, in the format {coordinates = int[], direction = int} where coordinates is a coordinates table of a Cell and direction indicates in which direction the connection was created.

-	Returns:
-	* Nothing